- 4K monitors excel in tasks requiring high detail, such as photo and video editing.

-If getting a 4K monitor for PC, it’s best to go with a bigger size.
+If getting a 4K monitor for a PC, it’s best to go with a bigger size.
 The sweet spot for most people seems to be between 22” and 32”; however, you can go as big as 40” depending on what your needs are.
-For instance, if working as a programmer, a big size monitor will be ideal for all your coding work.
+For instance, if working as a programmer, a big-size monitor will be ideal for all your coding work.

-The difference between these monitor screen sizes is the pixel density which is measured in DPI (Dots Per Inch).
-Large screen size has a lower pixel density and a smaller screen size has a higher pixel density.
+The difference between these monitor screen sizes is the pixel density, which is measured in DPI (Dots Per Inch).
+A large screen size has a lower pixel density, and a smaller screen size has a higher pixel density.

 The biggest downside of getting a 4K is that the onscreen buttons, texts, and images appear smaller, offering a lousy working experience.

 In Windows and Mac OS, you can increase the sizes through the DPI scaling feature.
 This auto-scales your content to 150%, making elements readable and comfortable to view.

 The only challenge that comes with this is that you won’t be able to fit four windows on the screen but two or three at the very most unless you are comfortable having a crammed-up screen space.